+ORLANDO, Fla. - More bad publicity for seafood, this time generated by the Environmental Protection Agency, will be hitting the headlines soon, warned an official from the National Fisheries Institute, Arlington, Va.
 NFI president, Lee Weddig, speaking at the Food Marketing Institute's Seafood Merchandising Conference here, said the EPA wants more restrictive regulations for the electric power industry regarding mercury emissions, "so it is generating information that would suggest that ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.